 The refresh rate is actually quite important when coming VR headsets, particularly if you’re getting one primarily for gaming.
 A high refresh rate means any moving object on the screen will look smoother, sharper and have less of a ghosting effect.
 The PSVR win’s outright here with a very high refresh rate where as the Quest only manages 72 Hz.
 Overall it looks like the Quest offers the superior screen experience mostly due to the much higher resolution.back to menu ↑

 Tracking refers to how the headset monitors your movements in the real work and translates this into movement in the VR world.
 As I mentioned previously both headsets offer 6DOF, which for many is considered the full VR experience.
 How the tracking works on both headsets is quite different however.
 The PSVR requires you to use the PS Camera and to plug your headset directly into your PS4.
 The Quest doesn’t need any external cameras or a wired connection, instead it uses internal tracking with 4 cameras on the headset itself.

 The Quest is the first VR headset to offer 6DOF VR without a wired connection, representing a big leap in terms of accessibility and user friendliness.
 I’ve used the PSVR multiple times and one of the most annoying aspects of it is the wires.
 It limits your movements and requires a long set up time.
 With the Quest you can just pick it up and use it right away, provided you are indoors!

-The tracking on the PSVR is most accurate, however it will largely depend on where you place the PS camera.
+The tracking on the PSVR is mostly accurate, however it will largely depend on where you place the PS camera.
 If you stray out of sight of the camera the tracking will fail and you’ll need to find your way back into view.
-The tracking on the Quest is said to be room scale; so you can essentially use an entire room as your VR play area, just don’t trip over the sofa.back to menu ↑
+The tracking on the Quest is room scale; so you can essentially use an entire room as your VR play area, just don’t trip over the sofa.back to menu ↑

 Power and Performance